Are You Tracking These Putting Stats?

-In order for the amateur golfer to better understand how well the best players in the world actually putt, let’s take a look at the putting statistics on the PGA Tour for 2017.
+In order for the amateur golfer to better understand how well the best players in the world actually putt, let’s take a look at the putting statistics on the PGA Tour.

 The following key putting statistics will give the amateur golfer perspective about how good or bad the pros actually putt in reality.
 Track these putting stats in your own golf game to see how you compare.

 - Putts per round